Our participation in regional, national and international research networks helps our patients access colorectal cancer clinical trials.

 Colorectal Cancer Program at OhioHealth

 Colorectal cancer is one of the most common types of cancer diagnosed and treated at OhioHealth.
-We provide the highest quality, patient-focused care with advanced technology, innovative programs, expert caregivers and screening facilities conveniently located throughout the region.
+We provide patient-focused care with advanced technology, innovative programs and screening facilities conveniently located throughout the region.

-OhioHealth endoscopy labs use advanced technology to reveal problem areas and identify changes in the colon earlier than ever before.
-Enhancements to image technology that our physicians use to view the colon, new tools and more effective medications now make it possible to remove polyps that were difficult and — a few years ago — impossible to remove.
+This exam can reveal problem areas and identify changes in the colon earlier than ever before.
+Enhanced imaging technology, new tools and more effective medications now make it possible to remove polyps that were once impossible to remove.